GenevieveMilliken/Programming_Fundamentals_Python/README.md

 * For Loops
 * Python Libraries

 Learners are not expected to have significant previous coding experience prior to attending.
 We will be using Jupyter Notebook and the open-source Anaconda Distribution.
 Please install [Anaconda](https://docs.anaconda.com/anaconda/install/) (which comes with Jupyter Notebook) prior to the workshop.
+If you have any problems with the installation, feel free to consult the link above or email me at genevieve [dot] milliken [at] gmail [dot] com.
+There are also step-by-step installation instructions below.

 ---